- Describe how hunger and eating are regulated in the human body

 Being extremely overweight or obese is a risk factor for several negative health consequences.
-These include, but are not limited to, an increased risk for cardiovascular disease, stroke, Type 2 diabetes, liver disease, sleep apnea, colon cancer, breast cancer, infertility, and arthritis.
-Given that it is estimated that in the United States around one-third of the adult population is obese and that nearly two-thirds of adults and one in six children qualify as overweight (CDC, 2012), there is substantial interest in trying to understand how to combat this important public health concern.
+Negative health consequences include, but are not limited to, an increased risk for cardiovascular disease, stroke, Type 2 diabetes, liver disease, sleep apnea, colon cancer, breast cancer, infertility, and arthritis.
+Given that it is estimated that around one-third of the adult U.S. population is obese and that nearly two-thirds of adults and one in six children qualify as overweight (CDC, 2012), there is substantial interest in trying to understand how to combat this important public health concern.

 Dig Deeper: Prader-Willi Syndrome

 Prader-Willi Syndrome (PWS) is a genetic disorder that results in persistent feelings of intense hunger and reduced rates of metabolism.
 Typically, affected children have to be supervised around the clock to ensure that they do not engage in excessive eating.
-Currently, PWS is the leading genetic cause of morbid obesity in children, and it is associated with a number of cognitive deficits and emotional problems (Figure 4).
+Currently, PWS is the leading genetic cause of morbid obesity in children, and it is associated with a number of cognitive deficits and emotional problems.

-While genetic testing can be used to make a diagnosis, there are a number of behavioral diagnostic criteria associated with PWS.
-From birth to 2 years of age, lack of muscle tone and poor sucking behavior may serve as early signs of PWS.
-Developmental delays are seen between the ages of 6 and 12, and excessive eating and cognitive deficits associated with PWS usually onset a little later.
+While genetic testing can be used to make a diagnosis, there is a number of behavioral diagnostic criteria associated with PWS.
+From birth to two years of age, lack of muscle tone and poor sucking behavior may serve as early signs of PWS.
+Developmental delays are seen between the ages of six and 12, and excessive eating and cognitive deficits associated with PWS usually onset a little later.

 While the exact mechanisms of PWS are not fully understood, there is evidence that affected individuals have hypothalamic abnormalities.
 This is not surprising, given the hypothalamus’s role in regulating hunger and eating.
 However, as you will learn in the next section of this module, the hypothalamus is also involved in the regulation of sexual behavior.
 Consequently, many individuals suffering from PWS fail to reach sexual maturity during adolescence.